HunorTotBagi/lidl-fiscal-bill-image-to-csv/README.md

 ## Data

+The data consists of images obtained by downloading them from the Lidl application.

+## Code

+The code performs the following tasks:

 - The code defines the start and end strings to identify the desired substring that contains the product name and price
 - The `find_substring` function is defined to find the index of the first occurrence of a substring within a string
 - The start and end indices of the desired substring are found using the `find_substring` function